SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 }
 ```

-Import the inteface.<br>
+Import the inteface.

-We are not done yet though, each interface often defines a set of methods that we need to implement ourselves.<br>
+We are not done yet though, each interface often defines a set of methods that we need to implement ourselves.

 Your IDE should already prompt you to do that.

 In the case of `Radioactive`, there is only one method: `getRadioactivity()`.
 Implement that method like this:

 ```java
 public class FireCake extends SlimefunItem implements Radioactive {